-Before you undertake any building work, make any changes to your building, occupy a premises or commence a new use on your land, you should check with Council and find out whether you are required to lodge an application and what sort of application this should be.
+Before you undertake any building work, make any changes to your building, occupy a premises, or commence a new use on your land, you should check with Council to find out whether the proposed development is subject to approval, and if so, what type of development activity application is required.

-Most types of development require a development application.
+Most types of development are subject to approval and will require a development application.
 The types of development which will normally need a development application include:

 - New buildings